jwunderl/pxt-arcade/docs/courses/javascript/orientation/case-study.md

     Asteroid,
     Laser,
     Star,
-    EnemyLaser // they add this an 'enemy laser' Kind or something }
+    EnemyLaser, // they add this
+    BrokenAsteroid // for challenge
+}

 namespace asteroids {